-- 3.1 The proposed development includes the following uses: - 315 place new primary school and 45 place nursery. - Hard Play area adjoining the school to north and south. - Two pitches suitable to accommodate U9-U10 & U15-U16. - Forest School Area. - POS. - 6 coach parking/ drop off bay. - Pupil Drop Off turning area (7No.
-Spaces). - Pupil Drop Off Car Park (75No.
-Spaces) with dual use as a Multi-Use Game Area (MUGA). - Staff Car Park (55No.
-Spaces). - 3.2 The proposed building design is based on Education and Skills Funding Agency (EFA) baseline designs for 315 pupils and 45 nursery children to provide the required shared accommodation. - 3.3 The play areas have been designed to provide for 'learning through play' for the foundation years.
+- 3.2 The proposed development includes the following uses: - 315 place new primary school (of which 45 places are within a nursery setting) - Hard surfaced play area adjoining the school to north and south - Two pitches suitable to accommodate Under 9 Under 10 & Under 15 Under 16 - Forest School Area - Open space for use by the public - Coach parking with dual use as Multi Use Games Area (MUGA) - Parent parking (78 no. spaces) - Staff car park (37 no. spaces) - 3.3 The proposed building design is based on Education and Skills Funding Agency (EFA) baseline designs for 315 pupils (including 45 nursery children) to provide the required shared accommodation. - 3.4 The play areas have been designed to provide for 'learning through play' for the foundation years.
 The proposal offers the best balance between providing effective education in efficient and environmentally sustainable buildings.
 Developing a robust and stable learning community is core to providing children with the best opportunities.
-A stable context will allow head-teachers, teachers and support-staff to focus on developing a curriculum that provides all children with the best opportunities. - 3.4 The proposals envisage the development of community-based focus for every school in the area.
-21st Century Schools need to provide services that draw both the community and school together, promoting lifelong education for adults, before and after school clubs, access to wider services and other community-based activities. - 3.5 The sports pitches may be able to be booked outside of school hours, to provide a wider community benefit, however, this will need to be agreed and managed by the school governors.
+A stable context will allow head-teachers, teachers and support-staff to focus on developing a curriculum that provides all children with the best opportunities. - 3.5 The proposals envisage the development of community-based focus for every school in the area.
+21st Century Schools need to provide services that draw both the community and school together, promoting lifelong education for adults, before and after school clubs, access to wider services and other community-based activities. - 3.6 The sports pitches may be able to be booked outside of school hours, to provide a wider community benefit, however, this will need to be agreed and managed by the school governors.